The tears just kept coming. As they did, all I could hear was:

 Although I’ve always heard the verse referenced in a way that makes it sound like hope itself is deferred until you finally get the thing(s) you’re hoping for—that is the exact opposite of hope.
 Romans 8:24-5 puts it this way “But hope that is seen is no hope at all.
 Who hopes for what they already have?
 But if we hope for what we do not yet have, we wait for it patiently.”
 So if hope, by its very definition, is based on what is unseen, how can hope possibly be “deferred” simply because we haven’t yet received the things we desire?

 Having hope doesn’t mean I will see all the outcomes I long for–and I’m especially sure it doesn’t mean I’ll see things in my preferred timing!
-Some outcomes depend on other people (and their choices), along with a multitude of other circumstances that are beyond my control (and yes, I believe God knows about all of those things, but I don’t think that means he is pulling all the strings like some grand puppet master).
+Some outcomes depend on other people and their choices, along with a multitude of other circumstances that are beyond my control (while I believe God knows about all of those things, I don’t think that means he is pulling all the strings like some grand puppet master).
 But regardless of circumstances I will NOT live without hope.
 I will NOT live at the mercy of others and their choices.
 I will NOT live for what I want to happen tomorrow instead of what is in front of me today.

 I will NOT live with my hope deferred.

-And, unfortunately, I also won’t live without heartache (and neither will you).
+And, unfortunately, I also won’t live without heartache.
+Neither will you.
 Having hope isn’t the absence of pain, it just means we have a choice in how we deal with our pain.
 There is a dynamic difference between living in the heartsickness of deferred hope and walking through mourning caused by genuine heartbreak and loss.
 Heartsickness is a disease that makes the heart less alive and healthy; mourning is a process that leads to comfort and healing.

-When circumstances are painful and I see them for what they are (rather than through a religious lens of denial: false humility, false sacrifice, false surrender, etc.), I will go through times of heartache and mourning.
+When circumstances are painful and I see them for what they are rather than through a religious lens of denial (i.e. false humility, false sacrifice, false surrender, etc.), I will go through times of heartache and mourning.
 That’s been happening a lot for me lately.
-It stinks and frankly, I don’t like it very much.
+It stinks.
+Frankly, I don’t like it very much.
 I haven’t got it all figured out and it isn’t always pretty.
 But I have discovered something about the process that is actually kind of holy and wonderful …

 Those who mourn will be comforted.